 Pouf-ball frizz

-The term "Pouf ball" sadly speaks for itself.
-This type of frizz occurs all over your head, giving you the appearance of, well, a "pouf ball".
-The most common type, Pouf-ball fizz is often humidity related.
+The term "pouf ball" aptly describes a type of frizz that occurs all over the head, resulting in a voluminous, rounded appearance resembling a pouf ball.
+This type of frizz, known as "pouf ball frizz," is commonly associated with humidity.
 This specific topic is so dear to our hearts at Ecoslay, that we've devoted an entire blog post to the subject: Enough's Enough.

 In these situations, it's best to lay-off the culprit (at least for awhile) and start incorporating protein treatments like Aphoghee 2-step (best for severe damage) or Ecoslay's Matcha Boost (best for mild-to-moderate damage and prevention).
 Always remember to follow up your protein treatments with a moisturizing deep conditioner like Banana Cream.